Characters: Com Media

 - Chick Magnet

-- Executive Meddling: Often ends up being controlled by this, but he does this for his survival and it isn't always bad.
+- Executive Meddling: In-universo.
+Often ends up being controlled by this, but he does this for his survival and it isn't always bad.

 - Jerk Ass

 - Network Decay: He's prone to this, to the point that he's called out often.

 - New Media Are Evil: He views Internet as this.
 Everyone younger than him views him as this.

 - Stupid Sexy Flanders: He does this to a lot of the media.